Biographies

 Middle of Paper

 .... strongly affected by the Cuban Embargo.
 Our policy on Cuba is illustrative of one of the principal goals of economic sanctions—to encourage our friends and allies to adopt policies that can advance our common interests.
 Our allies and trading partners disagree with our embargo and have urged us to alter the provisions of the Libertad Act, also known as the Helms-Burton Act named after its principal sponsors.
-Cuba’s economy is in complete disarray as a direct result of Cas ....
+Cuba’s economy is in complete disarray as a direct result of Castro’s i ....

 Word Count: 2801 Register To View Full Paper